 - Peter Leaming, 7th Grade Teacher, Klinger Middle School

-- 1-year membership to The Franklin Institute
+- One-year family membership to The Franklin Institute

-- 20 ACT 48 credits
+- 20 Act 48 credits

 - Micro-certificate upon completion

 - Advance knowledge of current research in neuroscience, education, innovation, and STEM